 So do another PageSpeed test and see how it compares to the first test.

 Those are the big ticket items.
 There are many smaller items that can be done to fine-tune and it depends on what you’re using to build the HTML or if you’re doing it yourself.

 In WordPress there are a few plugins that work wonders like Autoptimize which will concatentate your css, js, and even Google fonts for instance.

 I should mention that if you have lots of images on a page, there will just be more work for the browser to do and sometimes that’s a side effect of good content.

 Don’t avoid images, video, and giving your visitors a quality experience in order to get a marginally better score.

 Your foremost is to give your visitors the best experience.
 Many items you can optimize both put the page up faster and give your visitors a better visit.
 But the experience is always your end goal.

-I’ll address more minute optimizations along with other SEO topics in upcoming posts.
+I’ll address more minute optimizations along with other on-page SEO topics in upcoming posts.